-The memorial's location is just a short distance away from where Boch died Monday morning.
+The memorial's location is just a short distance away from where Bock died Monday morning.

-The bus began to drive off as Boch was walking and the boy was struck and killed.
+The bus began to drive off as Bock was walking and the boy was struck and killed.

-His father, Edmond Boch III, had left for work shortly before the accident occurred.
+His father, Edmond Bock III, had left for work shortly before the accident occurred.

 According to witnesses, the bus driver, didn't initially realize he had struck the boy.

 "The driver absolutely didn't know," said Jennifer Cummings.
 "He was in shock too."

 The driver, who has not yet been identified, was questioned by police.
 Toxicology tests were also performed.
 Officials with the school district say the driver is a substitute bus driver who has worked with Hillman's Bus Company for 25 years.

 Bock IV was a first grade student at Atco Elementary School.
 The school is providing counseling services for students as police continue to investigate the accident and the family continues to cope with their loss.

 "I want him back," Bock III said while in tears.
 "I want him home.
 I want him in our arms.
 I want to play with him at night.
 I want to do his homework with him."